-(b) Disclosure of Hard-Copy Documents and Electronically Stored Information.

-(1) Hard-Copy Documents.
-Subject to the limits of Rule 26(b)(1) or other good cause for not doing so, a party must serve with its disclosure a copy of any documents existing in hard copy that it has identified under Rule 26.1(a)(8), (9), and (10).
+(b) Disclosure of Hard-Copy Documents.
+Subject to the limits of Rule 26(b)(2)(C) or other good cause for not doing so, a party must serve with its disclosure a copy of any documents existing in hard copy that it has identified under Rule 26.1(a)(8), (9), and (10).
 If a party withholds any such hard-copy document from production, it must in its disclosure identify the document along with the name, telephone number, and address of the document’s custodian.
 A party who produces hard-copy documents for inspection must produce them as they are kept in the usual course of business.

-(2) Electronically Stored Information.
+(c) Disclosure of Electronically Stored Information.

-(A) Duty to Confer.
-When the existence of electronically stored information is disclosed or discovered, the parties must promptly confer and attempt to agree on matters relating to its disclosure and production, including:

-(i) requirements and limits on the disclosure and production of electronically stored information;
+Duty to Confer.
+When the existence of electronically stored information is disclosed or discovered, the parties must promptly confer and attempt to agree on matters relating to its disclosure and production, taking into account the limitations of Rule 26(b)(1) and (2).
+At the conference, each party must have at least one representative present who is reasonably familiar with the party’s systems containing electronically stored information.
+The following topics should be addressed, as applicable:

+(A) the location and types of systems that are reasonably likely to contain electronically stored information within the permissible scope of discovery;

+(B) whether it is appropriate to conduct discovery of electronically stored information in phases or stages as a method of reducing costs and burden, and if so, what the parties will include in the first phase;

+(C) sources of electronically stored information that are less likely to contain discoverable information, and from which the parties will postpone or avoid discovery;

+(D) search protocols or methods that will be used to identify discoverable information and filter out information not subject to discovery;

-(ii) the form in which the information will be produced; and
+(E) the form in which the information will be produced;

-(iii) if appropriate, sharing or shifting of costs incurred by the parties for disclosing and producing the information.
+(F) sharing or shifting of costs incurred by the parties for disclosing and producing the information;

-(B) Resolution of Disputes.
-If the parties are unable to satisfactorily resolve any dispute regarding electronically stored information and seek a resolution from the court, they must present the dispute in a single joint motion.
-The joint motion must include the parties’ positions and the separate certification from all counsel required under Rule 26(g).
-In resolving any dispute regarding electronically stored information, the court may shift costs, if appropriate.
+(G) agreements on the preservation of electronically stored information; and

+(H) whether the parties will enter a stipulation or seek an order under Rule 502(d) of the Arizona Rules of Evidence to address inadvertent production of privileged information.

-(C) Production of Electronically Stored Information.
+(2) Production of Electronically Stored Information.
 Unless the parties agree or the court orders otherwise, within 40 days after serving its initial disclosure statement, a party must produce the electronically stored information identified under Rule 26.1(a)(8) and (9).
 Absent good cause, no party need produce the same electronically stored information in more than one form.

-(D) Presumptive Form of Production.
+Presumptive Form of Production.
 Unless the parties agree or the court orders otherwise, a party must produce electronically stored information in the form requested by the receiving party.
 If the receiving party does not specify a form, the producing party may produce the electronically stored information in native form or in another reasonably usable form that will enable the receiving party to have the same ability to access, search, and display the information as the producing party.

-(E) Limits on Disclosure of Electronically Stored Information.
+Limits on Disclosure of Electronically Stored Information.
 Rule 26(b)(2) applies to the disclosure of electronically stored information.